 Such a strong word.
 It makes me think of strength, power, success, bravery...
 Do you feel it?
-Too often we are not empowered - we don't have the tools (or confidence) to do what we want to succeed; sometimes it is with carreer or financial, educational, or even with nutrition.
+Too often we are not empowered - we don't have the tools (or confidence) to do what we want to succeed; sometimes it is with career or finances, education, or even with nutrition.

 FOOD is powerful.
 Most of our social experiences revolve around FOOD.
 We go on dates, and have FOOD.
 We have parties, with FOOD.
 Sunday dinner, birthday parties, work and church pot-lucks...FOOD, FOOD, FOOD - all events that make it very difficult to eat the way we want or need.

 Part of the reason is tradition.
 It is difficult to be invited almost anywhere and not have food or drink involved.
 Another reason is conditioning - eat ice cream when sad, drink alcohol when stressed: self medication with food and drink.
-Another reason is entitlement.
+One more reason is entitlement.
 In our country we get almost anything we want, anytime we want it.
 To say no makes us feel "deprived."
-I hear it all the time: "I will not deprive myself, everything in moderation", but new research has shown that currently "moderation" means that 40% of women and 38% of men are obese!
+I hear it all the time: "I will not deprive myself, everything in moderation".
+However new research has shown that currently "moderation" means that 40% of women and 38% of men are obese!
 (Summary of studies).

 How can we change this?
 What do we need to do?

 First, we need to change how we see food.
-When we do our best to stay away from certain foods, but they still show up in our day, and now, DRAT, we have to make the decision whether or not to eat it.
-Instead of feeling deprived lets look at the food as toxic, and then decide that we don't WANT it.
+When we do our best to stay away from certain foods and they show up in our day, we have to consciously make the decision whether or not to eat them.
+Instead of feeling deprived we need to look at the foods as toxic, and then decide that we don't WANT them.
 If you were walking down the street with your friend and she got punched in the face, would you feel deprived if you missed getting punched in the face as well?
 Of course not!
 But to some of us, eating that brownie is much worse in the long term than a punch in the face, yet we do it anyway.

 Second, we need to see insulin resistance and diabetes (and obesity) as what they are: carbohydrate intolerance and carbohydrate toxicity.
 If you were gluten intolerant, you would certainly do everything in your power to avoid gluten in foods because of the resulting gut symptoms and sickness you would feel.
 A big difference really is that carbohydrate intolerance doesn't give as many fast/short term symptoms, although in the long term sugar and carbs are very toxic to someone who is carbohydrate intolerant (Is Sugar Toxic?).
 The same can be said for something like a peanut allergy (toxicity) - if you had one, you wouldn't give yourself a shot of epinephrine and then eat peanuts.
 Insulin dependent diabetics do it all the time - shoot the insulin to account for the sugar and carbs they are going to eat.